learn-co-curriculum/pfwtfp-seeking-help-like-a-responsible-programmer/README.md

 ## Learning Goals

-- Identify help request patterns of development
+- Identify community standards for writing help requests

 ## Introduction

-Many developers have written posts to Stack Overflow dozens of times, but only submitted a few.
-Usually, in taking the time to be methodical and ask a Good Question, they find the answer on their own.
+Many developers have _written_ posts to coding help communities like [Stack Overflow][SO] dozens of times, but have only _submitted_ a few.

+If you write it, why not submit it?
+Usually, in taking the time to be methodical, document the inputs, write your expectations and explain your understanding of the program (AKA: "asking a Good Question") you run smack into the answer.

 The trick that makes this work is _being methodical_.
 Let's see how that method works, step by step.

-### Identify Help Request Patterns of Development
+### Identify Community Standards for Writing Help Requests

 When we developers come to a point in our programming where we need to ask for help, we follow a process similar to the problem-solving process we've already